Hay Creek Hotels Travel Series Stay 3 of 6

 The New England Travel Journal visited The Wolfeboro Inn, in Wolfeboro, New Hampshire as as the third hotel in our travel series partnership with Hay Creek Hotels (HCH).
 HCH manages a collection of timeless boutique hotel properties largely in New England.
 To book a future stay at any of the HCH we visited or any of the many hotels in their portfolio use Promo Code NETJHCH20 for 20% off the best available rates.

-As you make your way around to the front side of the building to the main entrance the hotel, you get an idea of just how impressively large the hotel and property is.
+As you make your way around to the front side of the building to the main entrance of the hotel, you get an idea of just how impressively large the hotel and property are.
 The main lobby is warm and inviting, dressed with dark leather colored sofas that sit in front of the impressive stone fireplace.
 Bookshelves line each side of the fireplace and run from floor to the ceiling of the first floor.
 There’s plenty of firewood stocked to keep the fireplace running for what might be a whole winter.
-The open ceiling allows you to look up to the second and third floor balconies, or to look down at the main from from the balconies above.
+The open ceiling allows you to look up to the second and third floor balconies, or to look down at the main from the balconies above.

 The Exterior and Grounds

 The hotel has a large outdoor area that is often used for wedding receptions with enough space for a few seating areas as well.
-On the far end of the yard sits a gazebo boasts some pretty spectacular views of the rest of the property and also Lake Winnipesaukee.
+On the far end of the yard sits a gazebo that boasts some pretty spectacular views of the rest of the property and also Lake Winnipesaukee.
 On most days, the Winnipesaukee Belle is docked at the end of the Wolfeboro Inn’s yard.
-During the summer, the Belle takes passengers on a 90 minute cruise across the lake a few days each week.
+During the summer, the Belle takes passengers on a 90-minute cruise across the lake a few days each week.

 We stayed in room 101 which was on the main floor just past the grand fireplace.
-The room itself was quite spacious and a large slider door that opened up to small brick patio and the hotel’s large lawn.
+The room itself was quite spacious and a large slider door that opened up to a small brick patio and the hotel’s large lawn.
 We opted for a room with two queen beds this time as we change up our usual travel crew.
-The beds themselves were very comfortable and lended us great uninterrupted sleep that energized us for our adventures the day ahead.
+The beds themselves were very comfortable and lent us great uninterrupted sleep that energized us for our adventures the day ahead.

 The easy go to when staying at the Wolfeboro Inn is none other than Wolfe’s Tavern.
 The tavern has been around for about 130 years and serves almost the same number of different kinds of beers as it has been operating for.
 The restaurant serves a hearty selection of classic dishes and favorites from the likes of New England fish and chips and all the way to full racks of ribs.
-Between the drink and food options there’s plenty to make even the pickiest eaters happy.
+Between the drink and food options, there’s plenty to make even the pickiest eaters happy.

 While exploring Wolfeboro some of our favorites that stood out are all within walking distance of the Inn.
 Yum Yum Shop has to be by far one of our favorite pastry/coffee/ice-cream shops of all time.
 They had all sorts of homemade desserts such as cookies, donuts, cakes, pies, muffins, and puff pastries to name a few.
-Their selection of hot drinks like coffees, teas and hot cocoas is just as impressive.
+Their selection of hot drinks like coffees, teas, and hot cocoas is just as impressive.
 You can even buy a gingerbread man scented bar of body soap!
 That’s probably the only thing they sell that won’t taste delicious.
 We tried a variety of their cookies, including their most popular gingerbread man and a few others.
 We loved this place so much it’s definitely going to be a stop at least once every time we’re in Wolfeboro.
 Just as great as their offerings are, the outdoor seating and live music starting in the afternoons made us love Yum Yum shop that much more.

 Another great place for quick food is Dockside Grill located, you guessed it, right on the Wolfeboro Docks.
-We grabbed a quick dinner at Dockside on our first night up at Wolfeboro and enjoyed our sandwiches and ice-cream while sitting at an outside table only about 10 feet away from the calm waters of Lake Winnipesaukee.
+We grabbed a quick dinner at Dockside on our first night up at Wolfeboro and enjoyed our sandwiches and ice cream while sitting at an outside table only about 10 feet away from the calm waters of Lake Winnipesaukee.
 We even hung around long enough to catch the sunset over the lake which made our night that much better.